DARTH-git/darthpack/README.md

 Usage and installation
 ======================

-'darthpack' repository could be used in at least three different ways:
+`darthpack` repository could be used in at least three different ways:

 1. [GitHub coding template](#use-repository-as-a-github-coding-template) for using it to generate a repository of your own model-based decision or cost-effectiveness analysis linked to the original `darthpack` GitHub repository
 2. [Regular coding template](#use-repository-as-a-regular-coding-template) for using it to generate a repository of your own model-based decision or cost-effectiveness analysis